 “Sounds like it’s time for chicken soup!” he proclaimed happily.
-My hopes were dashed!
 I was appalled to hear him actually smacking his lips.
 “Coincidentally,” he added, “Mom has some fresh homemade noodles curing on the counter here.
 I could run some out . . .”

 I dived in to “chicken crop problems” and immersed myself in reading about shared experiences and wacky hypotheses and bizarre chicken-crop-problem anecnotes that left me eventually bobbing to the surface, gasping for breath.

-Why did this bother me, you might ask, and well that you should.
 Here’s a fact, Gentle Reader: chickens are like pigs, in that they will eat nearly anything.
-Not many people know this.
-I’ve seen hens gobble down moldy bread with relish, grab a live mouse and fight over it, eating it alive, and much, much worse, which I won’t divulge to you (this is a family website).
-So why in the name of all that’s logical and sane would a chicken need to eat only organic honey?!
-Or honey at all, for that matter?
-Or expensive “yoghurt.”
-I began to wonder at the sanity of chicken owners who wrote these chicken blogs (myself excepted, naturally).
+I’ve seen hens gobble down moldy bread with relish, grab a live mouse and fight over it, and much, much worse, which I won’t divulge to you (this is a family website).

 I wasn’t going there, I decided.

 Chicken with noodles was sounding better and better.
 I was not taking Nelly to the vet, or spending hundreds of dollars on her, I’m sorry.
 I was fond of her, it’s true.
-(I won’t judge those of you who have taken a treasured hen to the vet, by the way.
-I nearly took a favorite duck to the vet once, but that’s another story.
-His name was “Wheezy.”
-He died, sadly.
-Perhaps he would still be alive today if I had forked out hundreds of dollars to the local vet.
-(But probably not.)
+But my pocketbook certainly had its limits.

 I finally went on a short walk to clear my head.
 While out, I spotted Nelly, and guilt washed over me.
 Poor thing!
 Here she was, giving her all, laying those beautiful eggs day after day and I couldn’t be bothered to take care of something as simple as an impacted crop, merely because I happened to be a bit squeamish about–of all things–vomit.